-Economic sanctions and their impact on charities
+Economic sanctions at the national and international level and their impact on charities

 The recent and dramatic events in Ukraine have seen part of the international community make increased use of economic sanctions in an effort to curb Russia’s military actions.
 The UK, the EU, the US and various other countries, including Australia, Canada, Japan, New Zealand, Singapore and Switzerland, have adopted packages of financial sanctions targeting Russian and Belarusian entities and individuals as well as sectoral sanctions that affect a broad range of trade and investment activities.¹

 This rapid expansion of the global sanctions framework has prompted commercial and other operators across a wide range of sectors to update their internal compliance procedures to minimise the risk of inadvertent breaches of sanctions law.

 Although their activities may be relatively low risk and are often perceived accordingly in such a context, charities and non-profit organisations can also be affected by sanctions laws.
 When they are approached by a potential donor, select a grantee or look to pay funds (whether domestically or internationally), charities should conduct due diligence and be aware of potential restrictions deriving from sanctions laws².